 Canada stands in proud defence of liberal democracy, and the values it represents, but we are not immune to these threats.
 Join Canada’s Foreign Minister, the Honourable Mélanie Joly, for a discussion on the state of play on the world stage and how Canada is focusing its efforts to increase our resilience, build new coalitions, and lead in a fractured world.

 The Honourable Mélanie Joly

-Mike Greenley, CEO, MDA
+Mike Greenley, MDA

 In conversation with the Honourable Mélanie Joly: Canadian diplomacy amidst geopolitical uncertainty

 Lilly Canada celebrates 85 years as an affiliate in 2023.
 This marks the final year of the Centennial commemoration honouring Lilly’s partnership with the University of Toronto that made insulin widely available one hundred years ago.
 As a part of Lilly Canada’s commemoration of this important milestone, a panel discussion including leaders from the patient advocacy, public health policy and industry sectors will focus on addressing an array of issues, and solutions, that will impact Canadians’ health in a new era of care.